wasamasa/emacsninja.com/src/posts/x-rrs.rst

   adjustments.

 Racket_
-  I'm somewhat surprised there is inofficial support for R7RS, given that the language itself has been derived from R6RS.
+  I'm somewhat surprised there is unofficial support for R7RS, given that the language itself has been derived from R6RS.
 Not tested yet.

 Larceny_
   Research project that supports R5RS, R6RS and R7RS to varying degrees.
-Due to R7RS incompatibilities, a somewhat outdated documentation and a ridiculous toolchain to set it up I've decided to test it at some later point to see whether it becomes the fastest implementation for MAL.
+Due to R7RS incompatibilities, a somewhat outdated documentation and a ridiculous toolchain, I've decided to test it at some later point to see whether it becomes the fastest implementation for MAL.

 Gerbil_